buildbot/buildbot/master/docs/manual/configuration/reporters/bitbucket_status.rst

 The build status is published to a specific commit SHA in Bitbucket.
 By default, it tracks the last build for each builder and each commit built.

-It requires `txrequests`_ package to allow interaction with the Bitbucket REST and OAuth APIs.

 It uses OAuth 2.x to authenticate with Bitbucket.
 To enable this, you need to go to your Bitbucket Settings -> OAuth page.
 Click "Add consumer".